Posted 10.25.2022 by Meghan Crawford

 If your content doesn’t elicit a response, you won’t reach past your owned audience.
 That means your audience isn’t growing.
 Here are ways to improve your content to earn reach — organically.

-Why video?
-Not only is video a powerful tool for digital marketing in general (84% of buyers cite branded video as a major factor in their decision to buy), it’s also specifically beneficial on LinkedIn.
+Video is a powerful tool for digital marketing in general (84% of buyers cite branded video as a major factor in their decision to buy), and it’s particularly beneficial when used on LinkedIn.

-The algorithm tips dramatically in favor of video content, a fact that is supported by the rise of video content on the platform and the 87% of marketers who report LinkedIn video as an effective part of their channel strategy.
-You can use video for a variety of applications, from product demos to case studies to behind-the-scenes series — it’s up to you.
+The algorithm tips dramatically in favor of video content, and you can use it for a variety of applications – from product demos and case studies to behind-the-scenes series — to increase your organic reach and grow your follower base.

 Remember to optimize for mobile, since that’s where the majority of your audience is.